 Click here for information on the first online Micro Expressions & Body Language 101 interactive 8-Module Online Course.
 Learn how to detect lies, how to read body language, and how to read micro expressions.

-Scientific Content Analysis (SCAN) Criterion (6): Emotions.
+Scientific Content Analysis (SCAN) Criterion (9): Missing Information.